NorthwoodsSoftware/GoDiagram/README.md

 Read more about GoDiagram at [godiagram.com](https://godiagram.com)

 This repository contains the sources for all samples and extensions.
-You can use the GitHub repository to quickly [search through all of the sources](https://github.com/NorthwoodsSoftware/GoDiagram/search?q=FindNodeDataForKey&type=Code).
+You can use the GitHub repository to quickly [search through the sample sources](https://github.com/NorthwoodsSoftware/GoDiagram/search?q=FindNodeDataForKey&type=Code).

-<h2>Minimal Sample</h2>
+## Minimal Sample

 Graphs are constructed by creating one or more templates, with desired properties data-bound, and adding model data.